HemantRajpoot1998/web_project/README.md

-# web_project
+# django rest framework project
-this is a webproject
+this is a e-commerce django rest framwork bassed project